Alternate Exam Resources

 • If written responses can be submitted in a text format, students could submit via a Canvas assignment by pasting directly into an open response question (or upload a document - see the Canvas Community guide for options).

-• For tests that require handwritten responses (e.g., include diagrams or computations that won’t fit in online text boxes), students could be asked to print a test (this may be difficult to achieve consistantly with all students!) or work on blank paper and submit completed work digitally, like taking pictures of the pages with their phone and uploading those to a Canvas assignment, or to Crowdmark, or to Gradescope (more on these below).
+• For tests that require handwritten responses (e.g., include diagrams or computations that won’t fit in online text boxes), students could be asked to print a test (this may be difficult to achieve consistantly with all students!) or work on blank paper and submit completed work digitally, like taking pictures of the pages with their phone and uploading those to a Canvas assignment or to Gradescope (more on these below).
 Students can “scan” to a multiple page PDF using apps like GeniusScan or CamScanner; more app choices and example text provided to students can be found in:

 Grading via Online Platforms